UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/marketplace.md

 - **Customization and Flexibility**: While our templates provide a substantial starting point, you have the flexibility to customize them according to your needs.
 This includes modifying requirements, database schemas, and workflows to fit your specific project goals.

-- **Drag and Drop Configuration**: Initiate your project with an intuitive drag-and-drop interface.
+- **Drag & Drop Configuration**: Initiate your project with an intuitive drag & drop interface.
 Please note, the configuration process requires your creative input, as it's subject to evolve with new updates and enhancements to our AI generators.
-Guidance on drag-and-drop configuration will be provided, but the design aspect remains a customizable feature to accommodate ongoing platform advancements.
+Guidance on drag & drop configuration will be provided, but the design aspect remains a customizable feature to accommodate ongoing platform advancements.

 ## Marketplace Updates